Cross-tolerance: Cross-tolerance between drugs of different classifications

 Sometimes cross-tolerance occurs between two drugs that do not share mechanisms of action or classification.
 For example, in rats some amphetamine-like stimulants have been shown to exhibit cross-tolerance with caffeine, though this effect was not observed with amphetamine itself.
 It is likely that this mechanism of cross-tolerance involves the dopamine receptor D1.
 Amphetamines also have cross-tolerance with pseudoephedrine, as pseudoephedrine can block dopamine uptake in the same manner that amphetamines do, but less potently.

-Alcohol is another substance that often cross-tolerates with other drugs.
+Alcohol is another substance that often exhibits cross-tolerance with other drugs.
 Findings of cross-tolerance with nicotine in animal models suggest that it is also possible in humans, and may explain why the two drugs are often used together.
 Numerous studies have also suggested the possibility of cross-tolerance between alcohol and cannabis.

 Cigarette smoking produces increased metabolic tolerance to caffeine due to upregulation of the CYP1A enzyme family (see aryl hydrocarbon receptor).